craigpastro/todoapp/README.md

 ## Things to do

-- Use sqlc for Postgres (when they implement an iterator over rows https://github.com/kyleconroy/sqlc/issues/720)
 - Wrap errors
-- Implement preshared key auth
+- Add an API key
 - Add health check
 - Add migrate command